icon-project/IIPs/IIPS/iip-draft_btp.md

   - net_addr: String (Network Address of the blockchain )
 * Description
   - De-registers BMV for the network.
-  - It may fail if it's referred by the link.
+  - May fail if it's referred by the link.
-  - It's called by the operator to manage the BTP network.
+  - Called by the operator to manage the BTP network.

 ###### addLink
 ```python